-Overall Goal: The City of El Paso wishes to become the least car-dependent city in the Southwest through meaningful travel options and land-use patterns that support walkability, livability, and sustainability.
-Over time, El Paso will join the ranks of the most walkable and transit-rich metropolitan areas in the country.
+Overall Goal: El Paso will strive to become the most walkable and least car-dependent City in the Southwest through sustainable mobility.
+The City seeks to implement a balanced transportation system with meaningful travel options to prioritize person-based mobility, and land use patterns that support walkability, livability, and sustainability.
+In time, El Paso will strive to join the ranks of the most walkable and multi-modal metropolitan areas in the country.